theightcoder8/Multivariate-Statistical-Analysis-Project/README.md

 - **Cluster Analysis**: Analysis of clustering techniques and applications.
 - **Correspondence Analysis**: Understanding and implementation.

-## Usage
-1. Clone the repository to your local machine.
-2. Open the Excel files (.xlsx) containing the calculations and analyses.
-3. Follow the instructions provided in each Excel file to understand the calculations and interpretations.
-4. Refer to the README files within each folder for detailed explanations of the concepts and methodologies used.

 ## Contributions
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-/